 |Clinical||Chest drain insertion (superior border of rib), fractures, flail chest|

 In this article we shall consider the osteology and articulations of the ribs, as well ligamentous and muscular attachments, finishing with some clinical notes.

 - Typical ribs

 Ribs three to nine are the ‘typical’ ribs and the major landmarks are the head, neck, tubercle and body.

-The head of each ribs is wedge shaped and has two articular facets, which are separated by a wedge of bone, known as the crest of the head.
-The larger of the two facets is for articulation with the superior costal facet of its corresponding vertebral body, while the smaller of the two articulates with the inferior costal facet on the body of the superior rib.
+The head of each rib is wedge shaped and has two articular facets, which are separated by a wedge of bone, known as the crest of the head.
+The larger of the two facets is for articulation with the superior costal facet of its corresponding vertebral body, while the smaller of the two articulates with the inferior costal facet on the body of the superior vertebra.

 The neck of the rib is generally unremarkable in terms of bony landmarks and is simply a flat piece of bone that connects the head of the rib with the body.

 The tubercle is a bony prominence located at the junction between the neck and body which projects posteriorly.
 It consists of two parts, a smooth articular part which articulates with the transverse process of the associated vertebra and a roughened non articular part which forms the attachment of the costotransverse ligament.